Forest Sustainability Program Background

-Baltimore County is profiled as one of 13 case studies by the American Planning Association in Planning Advisory Service (PAS) report #555, Planning the Urban Forest: Ecology, Economy, and Community Development (2009).
-PAS reports are distributed via subscription to planning agencies across the U.S. and are also available to the public at cost.
-PAS #555 can be ordered from the APA bookstore for $60.
+Baltimore County is profiled as one of 13 case studies by the American Planning Association in Planning Advisory Service (PAS) report number 555, Planning the Urban Forest: Ecology, Economy, and Community Development (2009).
+PAS reports are distributed via subscription to planning agencies across the United States and are also available to the public at cost.

 As part of an effort to engage communities of forest stakeholders at multiple scales, the national Roundtable on Sustainable Forests committed to develop a case study of Baltimore County’s forest sustainability program for its 2006 Work Plan.
 The case study has been used to show other local governments one example of how forest sustainability can be implemented at the local level and integrated into existing local planning and environmental programs.
 This project is available through The Conservation Fund’s Green Infrastructure Case Studies Series.